ShivaniBollabattin21/calculator-behaviour-shivaniBollabattin21/multiplication.md

          the operands exceed the specified range .

   Then:  The result is an error message and
-         user is asked to try again and enter smaller numbers(operands) .
+         user need to try again and enter smaller numbers(operands) .

 Scenario: Multiplication of more than two numbers .